robotframework/rfdoc/README.rst

 ------------

 RFDoc is a web application for storing and searching `Robot Framework
-<http://robotframework.org>`_ test library and resource file documentations.
+<http://robotframework.org>` test library and resource file documentations.

-RFDoc is implemented using `Django web framework <http://djangoproject.com>`_.
+RFDoc is implemented using `Django web framework <http://djangoproject.com>` version 4.0 or higher.

 **Note:** This project is currently not actively maintained.